 Is Your Earache Just a Cold or an Ear Infection?

-Is your earache from a cold or ear infection called otitis media?
+Is your earache from a cold or ear infection?
 WebMD explains how to tell the difference.

 What Is the Difference Between the Symptoms of a Cold and an Ear Infection?